 “§ 47-3801.01.
 Expansion of supermarket investment areas.

-“(a) If the Mayor determines that there is an area that warrants investment pursuant to this chapter that is not an eligible area, as defined by § 47-3801(1D), the Mayor shall submit a plan describing the area, geographically and otherwise, along with a detailed rationale for extending supermarket tax incentives and any other aid the Mayor proposes, a fiscal impact statement, and an explication of the benefits to be derived for the area and the District as a whole.
+“(a) If the Mayor determines that there is an area that warrants investment pursuant to this chapter that is not an eligible area, as defined by § 47-3801(1D), the Mayor shall prepare a plan describing the area, geographically and otherwise, along with a detailed rationale for extending the tax incentives provided for by this chapter, a fiscal impact statement, and an explication of the benefits to be derived for the area and the District as a whole.

 “(b) The Mayor shall transmit the plan to the Council, with a proposed resolution for a 45-day period of review, excluding days of Council recess.
-If the Council does not approve or disapprove the plan, in whole or in part, by resolution within this 45-day review period, the plan shall be deemed approved.”.
+If the Council does not approve or disapprove the plan, in whole or in part, by resolution within this 45-day review period, the plan shall be deemed approved and the area described in the plan shall be considered an eligible area for purposes of this chapter.”.

 (c) Section 47-3802 is amended as follows:

-(1) Subsection (c)(1) is amended by adding the following sentence at the end:
+(1) Subsection (c)(1) is amended to read as follows:

-“As part of the application, and as a condition of certification, the applicant shall agree in writing to:
+“(1) Effective for applications filed on or after January 1, 2011, to be eligible for any exemption provided under subsection (a) of this section, an applicant shall file with the Mayor, in such manner and form as the Mayor may prescribe, an application requesting certification of eligibility for the exemption.
+As part of the application, and as a condition of certification, an applicant seeking an exemption for a qualified supermarket shall agree in writing to:

 “(A) Become authorized to accept Supplemental Nutrition Assistance Program (“SNAP”) benefits as payment at the qualified supermarket, and to accept SNAP benefits for payment after such authorization;